jwickowski/codepruner.com/src/codepruner.com/content/posts/auth/how-to-configure-auth-to-be-independent-of-provider.md

 It doesn't matter what you choose, because the project will depend on an external provider or your implementation of it.
 You should consider adding an anti-corruption layer on it, to be sure  your project will be protected against the change of auth contract.

 # One to rule them all
-To have a standard way of auth you can use Json Web Token, known as JWT.
+To have a standard way of auth, you can use Json Web Token, known as JWT.

 What is it?
 On [JWT official site](https://jwt.io/) you can read 'JSON Web Tokens are an open, industry standard method for representing claims securely between two parties.'